-Algeria's OPEC governor appointed new GECF head
+Algeria's OPEC governor appointed new GECF secretary general

 Algeria's OPEC governor Mohamed Hamel has been appointed secretary general of the Gas Exporting Countries Forum (GECF), replacing Russia's Yury Sentyurin, Algerian national news agency APS said on Wednesday, quoting the energy ministry.